Common Stabilization Techniques in EMDR Preparation

 EMDR therapy follows an eight phase protocol, and Phase 2, preparation, is where clinicians help clients develop the emotional regulation skills needed before trauma processing begins.
 While this phase is sometimes described briefly in EMDR trainings, in clinical practice it often becomes one of the most important parts of treatment planning.

 Before beginning trauma reprocessing, clients must be able to maintain dual attention.
 This means they can access emotionally charged material while remaining oriented to the present moment.
-Stabilization techniques help develop this capacity.
-They support emotional regulation, strengthen present moment awareness, and provide clients with reliable strategies for returning to balance if distress increases during or between sessions.
+Stabilization techniques help develop this capacity by strengthening emotional regulation, increasing present moment awareness, and giving clients reliable ways to return to balance if distress increases during or between sessions.

 Preparation is especially important when working with complex trauma, dissociation, or clients who have limited experience tolerating strong emotional activation.
 In these situations Phase 2 may take multiple sessions, and in some complex trauma cases preparation can extend for months or even longer.
 Moving too quickly into trauma processing without adequate preparation can increase the risk of emotional flooding, dissociation, or destabilization.